 Trip reduction requirements ensure large non-residential development projects provide adequate alternative transportation facilities or programs which serve to reduce trips and parking demand.
-In return, some trip reduction measures may qualify for a reduction in vehicle parking requirements, according to the provisions in subsection D, below.
+In return, some trip reduction measures may qualify for a reduction in vehicle parking requirements, according to the provisions in Section 5.9.6.D.